The European Commission

 Regional SALTO resource centres in the field of youth

-The three regional SALTOs: SALTO SOUTH EAST EUROPE, SALTO EASTERN EUROPE and CAUCASUS and SALTO EUROMED fosters strategic and innovative cooperation between stakeholders from programme countries and the partner countries of Erasmus+ and the European Solidarity Corps, aiming to:
+The three regional SALTOs: SALTO SOUTH EAST EUROPE, SALTO EASTERN EUROPE and CAUCASUS and SALTO EUROMED fosters strategic and innovative cooperation between stakeholders from EU Member States and third countries associated to the Programme and third countries not associated to the Programme in Erasmus+ and the European Solidarity Corps, aiming to:

 - further raise the quantity, quality and impact of projects and partnerships,

-- support youth work and youth policy development in the partner countries in respectively the Western Balkans, Eastern Partnership and Russia and in the South-Mediterranean
+- support youth work and youth policy development in third countries not associated to the Programme in the Western Balkans, Eastern Partnership and Russia and in the South-Mediterranean

 More information available at: www.salto-et.net and www.salto-youth.net